modelscope/data-juicer/tools/preprocess/README.md

 ### Convert raw arxiv data to jsonl

-This tool is used to convert the raw arxiv data downloaded from S3 into the jsonl format which is friendly to data-juicer.
+This tool is used to convert the raw arxiv data downloaded from S3 into the jsonl format which is friendly to Data-Juicer.